 - Single pay premium or pay annually for 10 to 15 years at most ages.
 The premium can never increase

-Since Lincoln’s MoneyGuard II is not a traditional long-term care policy it will not qualify as a partnership policy under state and federal law.
+Since Lincoln's MoneyGuard III is a hybrid policy and not a traditional long-term care policy, it will not qualify as a partnership policy under state and federal law.

 - Safeguard income and savings